-Juicy garlic shrimps (prawns) with bell peppers that use just 5 ingredients and take less than 20 minutes to cook.
-Serve these quick and easy lemon garlic shrimps as an appetizer or main dish with rice and transform your dinner into a hearty meal tonight.
+Juicy lemon garlic shrimps (prawns) with bell peppers that use just 5 ingredients and take less than 20 minutes to cook.
+Serve these quick and easy lemon garlic shrimps as an appetizer, bruschetta topping or as a main dish with pasta and transform your dinner into a hearty meal tonight.

 Looking for an easy, healthy prawn recipe?
 These lemon garlic shrimps will be the answer.
 Garlic, lemon and shrimps simply make a great dish together.
 This easy shrimp appetizer is made more nutritious and crunchy with bell peppers and onions.
 It requires very few basic pantry ingredients and with a small trick you can make it a quick and easy prawn recipe for dinner.

 Since shrimps are naturally bursting with flavor, you don’t need much seasoning.
 Less is more when it comes to cooking shrimps.
 And they cook very fast.
 Easy to cook and soooo delicious to eat.
 Have you ever felt that some of the easiest recipes are the best?
 I get it.
 Absolutely.
 Fried prawns recipe and shrimp pasta with tomato sauce are great examples.

 The 5 basic ingredients

 Garlic, chili powder, lemon juice, onions, and bell peppers.
 That’s it, guys.
 (For those of you peeking at the pictures, oil and salt don’t count!)
 Judge for yourselves when you read the recipe card below.
 And let your dream come true when you cook and eat those delicious spicy, zesty, juicy shrimps.

 Toss together the shrimps, diced bell peppers and onions with chopped garlic, chili powder, lemon juice and salt.
 Saute the seasoned prawns, bell peppers and onions in oil for about 6 minutes, ensuring that you flip the shrimps and cook them on both sides.
 Garnish with finely chopped cilantro.
 It can’t get EASIER than this.
 Can it?